 Significance of Kottarakkara Ganapathy Temple

-- Kottarakkara Sree Mahaganapathy Temple is beautiful and magnificent.
-Number of rituals is being done here by the priests.
+- Kottarakkara Sree Maha Ganapathy Temple is beautiful and magnificent.
+A number of rituals is being done here by the priests.
 Different schedules are followed to worship and to perform the rituals devoted to the presiding deity of the temple.

 - Kottarakkara was the capital of the famous ‘Ilayidathu swaroopam’.
 As the name explains, there existed about seven palaces and the place was called ‘The land of palaces’ – “Kottarakkara”.
 ‘Kottarakkara Kovilakam’ was the younger ‘thavazhy’ of the ‘Venad’ dynasty.